platformsh/platformsh-docs/docs/src/languages/php/_index.md

 ```

 {{< note >}}
 Preloading all `.php` files may not be optimal for your application, and may even introduce errors.
-Your application framework may provide recommendations or a pre-made presload script to use instead.
+Your application framework may provide recommendations or a pre-made preload script to use instead.
 Determining an optimal preloading strategy is the user's responsibility.
 {{< /note >}}

 ## FFI